zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The IP/Port is as in packed node format.

-On receiving a Route Request packet, we send a Route Deliver packet to the addressee IP/Port with Sender IP/Port the source of the current packet, and data copied from that in the current packet.
+On receiving a Route Request packet, a DHT node should send a Route Deliver packet to the addressee IP/Port with Sender IP/Port the source of the current packet, and data copied from that in the current packet.

 #### Route Deliver Packet
 This is sent as the payload of a Protocol packet.